BenG2256/Milestone3FinalProject/README.md

 - React frontend including a map populated with nearby locations dependant on user location.
 Users and manage their own reviews, as well as view reviews left by other users.
 - JavaScriptXML (JSX) used to write HTML elements in JavaScript
-- SASS (Syntactically Awesome Style Sheets) used to style webpages.
+- SASS (Syntactically Awesome Style Sheets) and Bootstrap used to style webpages.

 ## Application Previews
 -***COMING SOON***